gateweaver/gateweaver/packages/docs/blog/2024/05/11/openai-react-tutorial.md

 npm run proxy
 ```

-You should see the Gateweaver server running on [http://localhost:8080](http://localhost:8080).
-The server is now ready to proxy requests to the OpenAI API.
+The Gateweaver server should now be running on [http://localhost:8080](http://localhost:8080), and be ready to proxy requests to the OpenAI API.

 ## Use OpenAI API in React

-Now that we have Gateweaver set up to proxy requests to the OpenAI API, let's use the OpenAI API in our React app.
+Now that we have Gateweaver set up to proxy requests to the OpenAI API, let's update our React app to use the API through the proxy.

 ### Set up client environment variables